MURDriverless/YoloColorParse/readme.md

 Once you have finished reviewing, you can make a pull request with all the labelled text files.
 For instance, if you were assigned with the first 500 images (ID from 1 to 500), then you should have 500 output text files, each corresponding to a video frame.

+Alternatively, for those who are doing this on a one-off basis, you can zip up the output text files to either Andrew or Steven.
+Note that the pull request approach is preferred.

+## Contact

+If there is any questions, problems or issues regarding this, please contact either Andrew or Steven on the MUR Driverless Slack.
+DM or posting on the `spatial-perception` channel are both fine.

 ## TODO

 - [ ] SCRIPT CURRENTLY REWRITES OUTPUT TEXTFILE, TEXTFILE PREVIEW TBD